asdfg9822/polymer-autocomplete/README.md

-# polymer-snippet
+# polymer-autocomplete
-Polymer Snippet using polymer-analyzer
+Polymer Snippet & Auto-complete using polymer-analyzer

 ### Status
 - It it not yet usable, and currently only allows basic Snippet and Auto Complete.